 Do you know when it’s time to throw away a tube of mascara?
 Or part ways with your favourite eyeshadow palette?
 If not, continue reading to find out how you know when it’s time to let go.

-Foundation and Liquid Concealers
+Foundation and liquid concealers

-Powders: setting, blusher, bronzer, eyeshadow and foundation
+Powders: setting, blusher, bronzer, eyeshadow, and foundation

-Powder based makeup products have shelf lives of up to 24 months because the dry consistency makes it harder for bacteria to thrive.
-You can help to make your powder products last this long by ensuring that you use clean application tools and by keeping lids firmly closed.
-Signs that your powders might have seen better days include developing a waxy or chalky film, starting to smell strange or beginning to change colour.
+Powder-based makeup products have shelf lives of up to 24 months because the dry consistency makes it harder for bacteria to thrive.
+To maximise the life of your powder products, use clean application tools each time and keep lids firmly closed when not in use.
+Signs that your powders might have seen better days include the development of a waxy or chalky film, strange smells, or colour changes.